baqwas/giga/README.md

 # giga
-Exercises with Arduino GIGA R1 WiFi
+Two types of exercises with Arduino GIGA R1 WiFi:
+- provided by Arduino
+- explored by yours truly